rc-9/3K_Fantasy_Basketball/README.md

 For a chosen player and statistical category, the tool establishes a seasonal baseline, converts each performance into a deviation from that baseline, then searches for a contiguous run of games that generated the greatest positive lift.

 Fantasy outcomes are driven by momentum, role shifts, and short-term surges far more than long-run averages.
-Managers win by recognizing surges early, not by trusting season summaries.
-By isolating these windows, the module highlights when production was both elevated and sustained.
+Managers win by recognizing these surges early, not by trusting season summaries.
+By isolating these windows, this tool highlights when production is both elevated and sustained.
 This supports sharper waiver timing, smarter buy-low/sell-high trade decisions, and more confident lineup locks.

 ---
 ---